hotpillow/Simple_n-grams/README.md

 This program tokenizes the text file (splits the text into words) then passes the tokens into NLTK's ngram() function along with the number of previous words - 1 the model should look back at (i.e. 3 is passed for a trigram and the model looks at the previous 2 words).
 Then five sentences, each ten words, are generated using the n-grams.

 ## How to run
+### Setup
-### Recommended that this is ran in a virtual environment.
+Recommended that this is ran in a virtual environment.
   - create a virtual environmenet named .env
     - $ python3 -m venv .env
   - enter the virtual environment